All Episodes

 And in the process of that, if they own everything, you will own nothing.

-And how clever of them to try to get you to buy into that up front and say that you will be happy about it, because I'm pretty sure if I check my history, every time people haven't owned things, they were not only unfree, they were pretty unhappy.
+Because I'm pretty sure if I check my history, every time people haven't owned things, they were not only unfree, they were pretty unhappy.

 Right.

-That's the most alarming thing about it, is not the notion, even that we won't own anything.
+That's the most alarming thing about it is not the notion even that we won't own anything.

-It's the notion that if we rent it, someone owns it, because in order to rent Something someone else has to actually be the property owner.
+Because in order to rent something, someone else has to actually be the property owner.

 So who is it exactly that you discovered in your research is going to own everything?

-Certainly the Fed and the US government are trying really hard to hold on to their positions of power and to if it's not own things, at least set their friends up to own things so that they can keep that power position and a lot of the things that are taking away your ability to create wealth and to have that ownership are certainly squarely come coming the calls coming from inside the house, so to speak.
+Certainly, the Fed and the U.S. government are trying really hard to hold on to their positions of power and to, if it's not own things, at least set their friends up to own things so that they can keep that power position.

 Then there's sort of this broad range of what I call bad actors.

-And it's everybody from the World Economic Forum and the big business uh elites and other NGOs that are working again to make sure the people who are connected with them come out on top.
+And it's everybody from the World Economic Forum and the big business elites and other NGOs that are working again to make sure the people who are connected with them come out on top.

 And then the third bucket, it just has to stand alone is big tech, because the way that big tech has evolved is really, you know, not sort of in a capitalistic way.

-Um, because they're only a handful of choices that you have in big tech for everything.
+It's a very monopolistic or oligarchistic kind of way, because there are only a handful of choices that you have in big tech for everything.

-And so ultimately they are the ones who are seeking the rents and gaining the ownership and the benefit while you become the person that's just beholden to them and continually paying for that.
+And so ultimately, they are the ones who are seeking the rents and gaining the ownership and the benefit while you become the person that's just beholden to them and continually paying for that.

-So obviously, this would be a challenging battle for us if we had any one of those groups that we had to push back against at one point in time, but right now we have to push back on all of them.
+So obviously, this would be a challenging battle for us if we had any one of those groups that we had to push back against at one point in time.

-So it really makes it a you know, sort of all out financial war.
+So it really makes it a, you know, sort of all-out financial war.

-And it's kind of weird if you think about it, because when you think about war in a historical context, it was always a country and those leaders and they dominate somebody else.
+And it's kind of weird if you think about it, because when you think about war in a historical context, it was always a country and those leaders, and they dominate somebody else.

 They dominate another country and they seek their resources and their people's resources and they confiscate them.